 Padding & Protection

-In soak-tests, the Holster and its Flex Air Chamois performed exceptionally well, wicking and drying faster than other shorts in this review.
+Throughout our testing period, we found that the Holster and its Flex Air Chamois performed exceptionally well, wicking and drying faster than other shorts in this review.
 If you get caught in a rainstorm, keep riding confidently: you'll be dry in less than an hour and ready for more adventure!

 With reinforced seams and specific instructions for washing the chamois on the Terry website, there is no reason this short will not survive season after season.
 Additionally, Terry guarantees the quality of its products for up to a year if you feel your short is not what you expected.
 After spin classes, soak tests, and windy rides, we confirm this short is sure to withstand the elements, taking you to your destination in one piece.

 Some of our testers felt that the fabric used on the side pockets of the shorts started to show wear as the testing progressed (they said it was "pilling"—but we think they were being a little too picky).
-In any case, the body of the short and chamois remained firmly in place and brand-spanking new despite the rigors of our testing process.
+In any case, the body of the short and chamois remained firmly in place and brand-spanking-new despite the rigors of our testing process.

 Although the short is basic black all over, the Hi-Rise Holster adds style to the traditional road short and guarantees you won't feel embarrassed when you're wearing them off the bike.
 If you are looking for a short that can go a fair distance AND join you at the dinner table/coffee shop, this is the short you are looking for.